Harris B. Gaines

 Harris B. Gaines Sr. (1888 - 1964) was an American lawyer and politician in Illinois.
 He served in the Illinois House of Representatives from 1929 to 1935.
-Irene McCoy Gaines was his wife and they had two sons, Harris Gaines Jr. and Charles Gaines.
+Irene McCoy Gaines was his wife and they had two sons, Harris Gaines Jr. and Charles E. Gaines.

 Gaines was born in Henderson, Kentucky.
+He worked as a plasterer and contractor before becoming a lawyer.
 He moved with his family to Chicago and studied at Depauw University.
 John Marshall Law School, and the University of Chicago.
 His wife worked as a stenographer and then a social worker.
 She was a leader in various civic groups and for the Idlewild owners association.
 The Chicago History Museum has a collection of her papers.